taaytungstieenf/taaytungstieenf/README.md

 <td>

 - Experienced in building web applications
-- Skilled with data warehouse, data lake, data lakehouse
+- Skilled in working with data warehouses, data lakes, and lakehouses
-- Exploring AI stuffs
+- Exploring AI technologies
-- And executing daily tasks with Linux shell
+- Executing daily tasks with the Linux shell

 </td>
 <td align="center">